rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 In our algorithm we use the relu as the activation function and a pooling layer to reduce the dimension of the image data.
 In the first FCN there are 25088 channels which is converging to 133 in the third FCN.
 Where 133 belongs to the number of classes from the last fully connected network.
 We also have dropout layers in our model to make sure the model does not get into overfit condition.

+In order to evaluate the performance of the above model, we verify it trough transfer learning and compare with the other benchmark works carried before.
+The benchmark works carried out in this field is discussed in detail at the benchmark section below.

 ### Benchmark

 To tackle such data, we use a benchmark model to build a basic pipeline and a well-versioned model to improvise our classification rate.
 Such a methodology is carried to tune our model for better prediction of results.
 The benchmark model helps us to make a comparison and reduce the overfitting or underfitting condition and tune the model for a better outcome.
 Logistic Regression, KNN are such examples of the benchmark.
 We can also use the predefined image classifiers such as ImageNet, ResNet, VGG16, etc. to classify our images and later optimize our pipeline for better evaluation of metrics.